jdewinne/community-plugins/tool-deployit-plugins/repository-migration/README.md

 # Execution

 1. Configure the new target repository structure `jackrabbit-repository.xml`.
-Do *not* modify or override the existing file. see the documentation [System Administartion Manual](http://docs.xebialabs.com/releases/3.9/deployit/systemadminmanual.html#using-a-database)
+Do *not* modify or override the existing file.
+See [the documentation](https://docs.xebialabs.com/xl-deploy/how-to/configure-the-xl-deploy-repository.html).
-2. Run the migration script
+2. Run the migration script:

-`bin/migrate.sh  -deployitHome <Deployit-Server-Home> -jackrabbit-config-file <Path-to-new-configuration-file> -repository-name <Name> -updateDeployitConfiguration`
+	bin/migrate.sh -deployitHome <Deployit-Server-Home> -jackrabbit-config-file <Path-to-new-configuration-file> -repository-name <Name> -updateDeployitConfiguration

-Exemple
+For example:

-`bin/migrate.sh  -deployitHome /opt/deployit/deployit-3.9.4-server -jackrabbit-config-file ./bin/jackrabbit-mysql-repository.xml  -repository-name migration-to-mysql -updateDeployitConfiguration`
+	bin/migrate.sh -deployitHome /opt/deployit/deployit-3.9.4-server -jackrabbit-config-file ./bin/jackrabbit-mysql-repository.xml -repository-name migration-to-mysql -updateDeployitConfiguration

 Once the script has been successfully executed, you should have a new folder in the `SERVER_HOME/<Name>` directory having the <Name>.
-The `-updateDeployitConfiguration` flag updates the deployit.conf configuration file and copy the new jackrabbit configuration file to the conf/ directory. (previous jackrabbit configuration file is backed up)
+The `-updateDeployitConfiguration` flag updates the `deployit.conf` or `xl-release-server.conf` configuration file and copies the new jackrabbit configuration file to the `conf/` directory.
+Previous Jackrabbit configuration file is backed up.